robvenn/chatlayer-code-tests/assignments/fullstack/assignment.md

 # Fullstack EchoBot

-We're all full stack developers at Chatlayer, meaning we're proficient in both frontend and backend development.
+We're all full-stack developers at Chatlayer, meaning we're proficient in both frontend and backend development.
-This assignment will test your capabilities in creating a full stack application from scratch.
+This assignment will test your capabilities in creating a full-stack application from scratch.

 ## Assignment